The Best Paint for Furniture of Every Type

 What paint sprayer do you recommend?

-This is the cordless paint sprayer that we have owned for a while and absolutely love.
+This is the cordless paint sprayer that we have owned for a while and absolutely love it.
 We used it to paint all of the doors upstairs when we installed our DIY board and batten in the hallway and that saved us so, so, so much time.
 But it's a bit pricey.

 We had this spray gun for many years before we invested in our current one and we were pretty happy with it overall.
-But it does have a cord, which can get it the way more than you might expect when you are spraying a piece of furniture.
+But it does have a cord, which can get in the way more than you might expect when you are spraying a piece of furniture.
 That said, it is a great starter spray gun for a reasonable price.

 Can you paint directly on bare wood?

 Technically, yes, but I wouldn't recommend it.
-It's more cost efficient to prime raw wood first.
+It's more cost-efficient to prime raw wood first.
 Why?
 Because raw wood soaks up paint quickly and primer is way less expensive than the paints I like to use.
 You also get a more even finish if you prime raw wood first.

 I hope this guide to the best furniture paint has helped you decide what the best option is your your next DIY furniture painting project!
 Happy painting!